 Green chemistry takes the EPA's mandate a step further and creates a new reality for chemistry and engineering by asking chemists and engineers to design chemicals, chemical processes and commercial products in a way that, at the very least, avoids the creation of toxics and waste.

 We are able to develop chemical processes and earth-friendly products that will prevent pollution in the first place.
-Through the practice of green chemistry, we can create alternatives to hazardous substances we use as our source materials.
+Through the practice of green chemistry, we can create alternatives to hazardous substances.
 We can design chemical processes that reduce waste and reduce demand on diminishing resources.
 We can employ processes that use smaller amounts of energy.
 We can do all of this and still maintain economic growth and opportunities while providing affordable products and services to a growing world population.

 This is a field open for innovation, new ideas, and revolutionary progress.
 This is the future of chemistry.
 This is green chemistry.

 Sustainable and green chemistry in very simple terms is just a different way of thinking about how chemistry and chemical engineering can be done.
 Over the years different principles have been proposed that can be used when thinking about the design, development and implementation of chemical products and processes.
 These principles enable scientists and engineers to protect and benefit the economy, people and the planet by finding creative and innovative ways to reduce waste, conserve energy, and discover replacements for hazardous substances.

 It’s important to note that the scope of these of green chemistry and engineering principles go beyond concerns over hazards from chemical toxicity and include energy conservation, waste reduction, and life cycle considerations such as the use of more sustainable or renewable feedstocks and designing for end of life or the final disposition of the product.